Druid (Dungeons & Dragons): Basic Dungeons & Dragons

 The druid was available as a character class in the game's "Basic" edition, introduced in the Companion Set.
 Druids were clerics who adhered to a special code of conduct, maintaining a Neutral alignment; in exchange they gained some special powers and additional spells.

 Advanced Dungeons & Dragons 2nd edition

 According to the second edition Player's Handbook, the druid class is only loosely patterned after the historical druids of Europe during the days of the Roman Empire and acted as advisors to chieftains with great influence over the tribesmen.

-The second edition Player's Handbook changed druids somewhat, making them more similar to the cleric in terms of spellcasting (druids now learned spells at the same rate and level as clerics, as long as the spells were available to them; casting times were also the same).
+In 2nd edition AD&D, druids were presented as an example of a 'specialty priest', also known as a priest of a specific mythos, differentiated by spells and powers and ethos.
+The 2nd Ed AD&D druid was more similar to the cleric in terms of spellcasting (druids now learned spells at the same rate and level as clerics, as long as the spells were available to them; casting times were also the same).
 Certain higher level abilities as introduced in Unearthed Arcana were also removed (or ignored), such as the ability to enter the Plane of Shadow.
 The Complete Druid's Handbook, published in 1994, provided more details on the druid class, including druidic society, magic groves, class kits and herbal lore.